WVURAIL/dspira-lessons/_posts/2020-11-12-RaspberryPi-OsInstall.md

 Computer System Setup
 This guide assumes you have one or more Raspberry PI 4 computers for your telescopes and a host computer, either Linux Ubuntu on a x86 laptop or a Mac computer.
 I almost never connect a keyboard and monitor to my Raspberry Pis, unless there is some sort of problem.
 Rather the host computer runs Virtual Network Connections to the PIs.
 After installation you will have a complete computing environment.
 This Includes a python programming system and C++ compiler.

-The OS includes GnuRadio and gnuradio-companion, an easy to use tool to explore signal processing.
-GnuRadio can be used without any SDRs.
-Click this link to see Sophie and Evan give a quick video introduction to GnuRadio, using only a laptop microphone and speakers.
+The OS includes GNU Radio and gnuradio-companion, an easy to use tool to explore signal processing.
+GNU Radio can be used without any SDRs.
+Click this link to see Sophie and Evan give a quick video introduction to GNU Radio, using only a laptop microphone and speakers.
 Figure 4: Raspberry Pi 4 in hand.
 Download
 The single file with the entire OS is available as a link to a very large file: NsfSdr-20Sep18.img.xz

 Look in this Shared Folder for the latest version of the OS in directory: RasberryPiOS

 This file is a 2.8 GB compressed version of the full 9.5 GB OS.
-The OS is fully functional with many standard programs plus configuration for GnuRadio (version 3.7.13.4) and Radio Astronomy software from West Virginia University.
-(I hope to upgrade GnuRadio soon.)
+The OS is fully functional with many standard programs plus configuration for GNU Radio (version 3.7.13.4) and Radio Astronomy software from West Virginia University.
+(I hope to upgrade GNU Radio soon.)

 You will need a 16 GB, or larger, SD card to install the OS.

 This file must be downloaded to your host computer.
 Transfer will take a while.
 This software is the product of many hundreds of volunteers.
-GnuRadio is a great project built on top of the Linux operating system.
+GNU Radio is a great project built on top of the Linux operating system.
 This particular version was created by the folks at sdrplay.com, then tuned for Radio Astronomy by our research group.
 Transfer to SD Card
 I use free download of the program Balena Etcher (https://www.balena.io/etcher/)  to transfer copies of this OS to SD Cards for my telescopes.
 I usually use 32 GB cards, but 16 GB cards are sufficient, as the OS is only 9.5 GB.
 One very nice thing about Etcher is that you don’t have to first uncompress the file, just start Etcher writing the compressed file to the SD Card.